![]() |

 The shaft is made of stainless steel, for maximum strength and rigidity.

-bumper (as pictured).
+ball-type bumper (as pictured).

 Bass clarinet belly stick For those who prefer to use